Tuesday, July 07, 2009

 40. Believe in destiny without undermining human efforts.

-Monday, May 05, 2008
+May 5, 2008

 And we say food prices are going up